Much Apu About Nothing: Reception

 James Gill of Spiked and Les Chappell of The A.V.
 Club praised the scene in which Apu, an undocumented migrant, is shown to have a vastly superior knowledge of American history than Homer, who was born in the country.
 Gill said that this scene is evidence against Hari Kondabolu's assertion that Simpsons writers do not use Apu to mock ignorance by white Americans; Sam Thielman of The Guardian called the episode the best argument against accusations that Apu is a racist stereotype.
-Chappell and Yianni Agisilaou of Metro commented that the episode is a good example of how Springfield's citizens are easily whipped up into a crowd mentality, as previously portrayed in episodes such as "Marge vs. the Monorail" and "Marge in Chains".

 The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, wrote: "One of the most outspoken, and certainly angriest of episodes succeeds as a savage satire on the scapegoating of immigrants.
 Homer has never been so frighteningly dumb, although he does come through with a rousing liberal speech."
 In 2000, The Simpsons creator Matt Groening named this his third favorite episode of the show.
 Thielman listed the episode at number 3 in a 2016 list of the best episodes.
 The episode has become study material for sociology courses at University of California Berkeley, where it is used to "examine issues of the production and reception of cultural objects, in this case, a satirical cartoon show".

-Chappell praises the portrayal of Springfield: "There’s hypocrisy from the worst of them (Moe’s protest-too-much attitude hiding his own citizenship woes) and the best of them (Apu’s tearful joy at and subsequent discarding of a jury duty notice).
-It’s an episode that knows there’s no easy answers to big questions, and it focuses on the large and small of those people caught up in those questions—a move that cements it as yet another Simpsons season seven triumph."
+Chappell praises the portrayal of Springfield: "There's hypocrisy from the worst of them (Moe's protest-too-much attitude hiding his own citizenship woes) and the best of them (Apu's tearful joy at and subsequent discarding of a jury duty notice).
+It's an episode that knows there's no easy answers to big questions, and it focuses on the large and small of those people caught up in those questions—a move that cements it as yet another Simpsons season seven triumph."